tolgaOzen/go-gotham/README.md

 ## Requests

 ### Create New Requests

-Creating a file in the requests folder, create a type and create a Validate() method for that type.
-You can look at the examples below
+In order to create a request we need to create a type first and then, we should add a Validate method for our type.
+You can take a look at the example below

 ### Bind Request And Validate